Searching and applying for jobs is a job in itself.

 Research shows that individuals who use multiple job search methods obtain a job faster than those who use only a few.
 Keep a list of all the positions to which you’ve applied including the company and contact names.

 What Can I Do to Get Prepared?

-- Update your resume and set up an appointment with the Office of Career Planning to have it reviewed
+- Update your resume and set up an appointment with the Institute for Career Planning to have it reviewed

 - Review cover letter samples with the Career Planning staff for guidance and feedback